jfaraudo/Ising-model/README.md

 In the "snapshots" program we generate a number of Monte Carlo configurations and plot them at the screen (close each window to generate the next configuration)
 The ising program performs the full simulation and may require some time to run depending on machine and the number of temperatures sampled in the calculation.

-The algorithm is based on Dr Rajesh Singh blog with python resources in Physics. https://rajeshrinet.github.io/blog/2014/ising-model/ Adapted by Jordi Faraudo for teaching purposes at UAB
+The algorithm is based on Dr Rajesh Singh blog with notebook resources in Physics. https://rajeshrinet.github.io/blog/2014/ising-model/ Adapted by Jordi Faraudo for teaching purposes at UAB

 The program employs the numpy and matplotlib libraries.
 The code employs python3.
-The older python2  versio is made available as it is in a dedicated folder.
+The older python2  version is made available as it is in a dedicated folder.